JonD07/ros2_tutorial/README.md

 ```
 colcon build
 ```

-If you cloned the needed Gazebo repositories, building all of the packages will take some time.
-This is a good time to go through the workshop slides and learn more about how ROS2 works.

 ## Running Basic ROS2 Nodes
 When colcon has finished building and installing all of our ROS2 packages, we can experiment with some basic nodes that demonstrate how both topics and services work.
 This repository contains code examples for creating publishers, subscribers, service servers, and service clients.
 The details on how to implement all of these from scratch can be found in the [ROS2 Foxy tutorials](https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries.html).